maximkha/ARC/readme.md

 ![RankVsTrainAcc](RankVsTestAcc.png)

-The results were completely unexpected.
+The results are unexpected.
 The orange line is if the testing accuracy was an 100% reliable indication of the rank/real accuracy your model would get.
 The blue line is the testing accuracy vs real rank.
-This seems to imply that testing accuracy is not an accurate estimation of how well your model generalizes.
+This seems to imply that testing accuracy is not an accurate estimation of how well the models generalize.